Senior School Curriculum

 The GCSE course builds upon the concepts studied in the 3rd Form.
 However, Chemistry splits into three distinct disciplines – organic, inorganic and physical.
 As the course progresses, links between the three disciplines will develop and allow a more thorough understanding of the subject as a whole.

-The theory is supported by essential practical work that reinforces the concepts covered during lessons and develops vital skills that include the competent use of equipment, collecting and analysing data, and the construction of conclusions.
+The theory is supported by essential practical work that reinforces the concepts covered during lessons and develops vital skills that include the competent use of equipment, collecting and analysing data, and the drawing of conclusions.

 Our modern world would be inconceivable without Computer Science.
 The science of processing information by means of computer programs provides the basis for the internet and mobile telecommunications, for airlines and financial transactions, for medical research, for DVD players, televisions and cars – in short: for a functioning world.

 Opportunities for careers within Computer Science are varied and there is a very high demand for qualified professionals, particularly within Cambridgeshire.
-However, this subject is not just for those seeking to follow this career path; the skills learnt in problem solving (identifying, breaking down, designing and ultimately creating solutions) to practical problems are highly prized in professions as diverse as Medicine, Law, the Armed Forces and Manufacturing.
+However, this subject is not just for those seeking to follow this career path; the skills learnt in problem solving (identifying, breaking down, designing and ultimately creating solutions) are highly prized in professions as diverse as Medicine, Law, the Armed Forces and Manufacturing.

 Design and Technology

 The new GCSE has been developed by the exam board working alongside a group of industrialists (or DT stakeholders as they are called) headed by Sir James Dyson and the Engineering Council.
-This is an exciting course as pupils who gain this experience and can demonstrate these skills can expect to branch out into a vast range of career opportunities.
+This is an exciting course as pupils who gain this experience and can demonstrate these skills can expect to branch out into a vast range of careers.
 They can be confident in the knowledge that their course and the skills they have learnt are fully approved by industry.

 “Design and technology is a subject of fundamental importance.
 Logical, creative and practical – it’s the only opportunity that school pupils have to apply what they learn in maths and science – directly preparing them for a career in engineering.”